MM (Millions)

 Painting of Leonardo of Pisa/Fibonacci taken from ThoughtCo

-The Hindu - Arabic numeral system is what we have used ever since.
+The Hindu-Arabic numeral system is what we have used ever since.
 This numerical system has the digits 0, 1, 2, 3, 4, 5, 6, 7, 8, 9.
 It was first created in India, and from there, it progressively spread to Arabia and China.

-Ancient Greece as well had its unique numerical system.
+Ancient Greece also had its unique numerical system.
 In it, the word for a thousand was Kilo, so the abbreviation for a thousand was K. The word for a million was Mega, so the abbreviation for a million was M. And the word for a billion was Giga, so the abbreviation for a billion was G.

 Often, a thousand is still abbreviated as K instead of M in contemporary society.